LA 1102 . Landscape Representation II

 Course Policies:

 It is mandatory that you keep up with assignments.
-Late or incomplete assignments are not acceptable.
+Late or incomplete assignments are not acceptable and projects will be deducted 10 points each day they are late.
+After 5 days, projects will receive a zero.
 Because of the volatility of digital media it is important that you keep a backup of your work in a safe place at all times.
-It is recommended that you keep a copy on your local hard drive as well as a backup on CD/DVD Rom, external hard drive and/or flash drive.
+It is recommended that you keep a copy on your local hard drive as well as a backup on an external hard drive and/or flash drive.
+Dropbox can also be utilized to store digital copies of files on both your hard drive and a cloud drive.
 Never use a flash drive as the only place to store your data; a flash drive is a device to transfer information from one hard drive to another and should be used accordingly.
 Losing your information because of a computer failure is NOT an excuse for turning in a late project.

 It is your responsibility to make sure you have access to the CADGIS server and the shared space available there.
 All assignments will be delivered to the server and collateral material will be available there.